 At the same time, flat shoes have their disadvantages – since most people spend their days in shoes that have a slightly elevated heel, when they put flats on, they tend to reach or overextending their heel towards the floor on each forward step, which gives them an almost comical hyperflexed toe.
 Small shanks can be hazardous too though, for the average person who has not developed the muscular strength in the feet to provide stability.
 While foot rolling and walking heel-first comes naturally to humans, most people don’t know how to brush and extend the foot while walking unless trained to do so in a classical dance class.
 Take home messages: Dancing in flats is technically harder to fake, so training is required.
 Dance footwear is equipment, not a fashion statement!

-Be honest.
-What was your first thought when you first laid eyes on a pair of Toms?
-Mine was “they look like bandages”.
-Which are ugly.
-The colours and patterns help a little, but the shoe looks like a cross between a kung-fu slipper and a loafer.
+The colours and patterns help a little, but Toms look like a cross between a kung-fu slipper and a loafer.
 Would you wear either of those with your dress pants out in the world?
-This is why guys have a slight advantage – Toms look more masculine than feminine, so they look okay on guys since they are close to that loafer look.
-But on women, they just look like your commuting shoes.
-They don’t match the character of your (competition) outfit.
-Toms are, however, comfy to wear all day in workshops and they are light and easy to pack multiple pairs to match different outfits.
-The main reason most judges hate them for both genders is because the flat sole makes it impossible to point your toes properly, and encourages you to walk flat-footed or even worse, hyperflex the ankle in order to reach the heel to the ground while walking forward.
+There are several “dressier” versions of Toms and Converse, such as leather or glitter, that are easier to coordinate with dress pants for a more formal look.
+I have even seen grooms outfit their groomsmen in matching colour Converse “Chuck Taylors”.
+Be selective about the style you choose and pay attention to when they start to look worn and dirty.
+Toms (or their look-alikes) are comfy to wear all day in workshops and they are light and easy to pack multiple pairs to match different outfits.
+The main reason most judges don’t prefer them for both genders is because the flat sole makes it impossible to point your toes properly, so unless you have amazing ankle articulation, it encourages you to walk flat-footed or even worse, hyperflex the ankle in order to reach the heel to the ground while walking forward.
 As a judge, I keep an open mind – I honestly give Toms-wearing competitors a chance to prove me wrong, but 90% of the time their feet look so bad compared to the rest of their dancing, it ruins the whole picture.
-Save them for social dancing and workshops.
 Check out this website for the dancer’s sueded version: www.swaydshoes.com

 These clunkers are comfy for practice and workshops, but downgrade every outfit and make your lines look like you are wearing ski boots.